 Click the hide attribute table button to collapse the attribute table.

-Open the layer list in the map viewer and select open attribute table from the layer options
+Open the layer list in the map viewer and select view in attribute table from the layer options

 When you open the attribute table the features should be displayed in a table format.